reserve-protocol/protocol/docs/system-design.md

 Dimension: `{UoA}`

 The minimum sized trade that can be performed, in terms of the unit of account.

-Setting this too high will result in auctions happening infrequently.
-Setting this too low may allow adversaries to cause auctions that incur large amounts of slippage.
+Setting this too high will result in auctions happening infrequently or the RToken taking a haircut when it cannot be sure it has enough staked RSR to succeed in rebalancing at par.

+Setting this too low may allow griefers to delay important auctions.
+The variable should be set such that donations of size `minTradeVolume` would be worth delaying trading `auctionLength` seconds.

 This parameter can be set to zero.

-Anticipated value: `1e22` = $10k
+Anticipated value: `1e21` = $1k
-Mainnet reasonable range: 1e20 to 1e24
+Mainnet reasonable range: 1e19 to 1e23

 #### `rTokenMaxTradeVolume`